justhum/HUMSlider/README.md

 - Images passed in as min/max images will automatically be set to use `UIImageRenderingModeAlwaysTemplate` in order to facilitate the saturation and desaturation of the image using tint colors.
 - Images will perform best when they're un-styled.
 Let the code set the colors.
 - If no min/max images are passed in, the slider track will take up the full length of the control.
+- If you set the `saturatedColor` or `desaturatedColor` properties, it will set the same color on both sides.
+Use the `setSaturatedColor:forSide:` and `setDesaturatedColor:forSide` to set separate colors per side.

 #Contributors